lfrei/kafka-training/witness-protection.md

 * Using the tool **kafkacat** to send a Tombstone message.
 The Kafka console producer cannot generate empty messages.

 Hint:
-* After sending the tombstone message a final normal message with key and value required to trigger compaction.
+* After sending the tombstone message a final normal message with key and value required to write to new segment.
 * Examples for kafkacat are given below.

 ```